 - Adjustable-rate mortgages (ARM): ARMs start out with a fixed interest rate which converts into an adjustable rate after a set amount of time.
 Quicken offers five-, seven-, and 10-year options with as little as a 5% down payment required.

 - Fixed-rate mortgages: A fixed-rate mortgage has an interest rate that stays the same for the entire length of your loan.
 Quicken offers 15- and 30-year options.

-- FHA loans: Home loans backed by the Federal Housing Administration are available and have flexible qualification standards with down payments as low as 3.5%.
+- FHA loans: Home loans backed by the Federal Housing Administration are available and have flexible loan requirements with down payments as low as 3.5%.

 - VA loans: Loans backed by the U.S. Veteran Affairs Department are on-offer and provide veterans with as little as 0% down on a home.